cvam-workshop/cvam-workshop.github.io/_presenters/klaudia-kloc.md

 website: https://www.linkedin.com/in/klaudia-kloc-/
 ---

-Klaudia Klaudia Kloc is the CEO and co-founder of Vidoc Security Lab, a Silicon Valley-based startup building LLM-based tool to secure complex codebases.
+Klaudia Kloc is the CEO and co-founder of Vidoc Security Lab, a Silicon Valley-based startup building LLM-based tool to secure complex codebases.
 Before founding Vidoc, she ethically hacked companies like Microsoft, Yahoo, and Uber, uncovering critical vulnerabilities as part of her offensive security research.
 Nowadays her work focuses on the security risks of AI-generated code and applying large language models (LLMs) to automate code reviews at scale